peevem/specs/examples/README.md

 1. Use them as templates for your own events
 2. Load them into PEEVEM-compatible tools for testing
 3. Study them to understand the event patterns

+### Understanding Tag Events

+In the examples, you'll notice that tags are implemented as separate events rather than embedded within the original events.
+This approach offers several advantages:

+- Original events remain unchanged when tags are added or removed
+- Tag history is preserved in the event stream
+- The same tagging approach works consistently across all event types
+- Multiple tagging taxonomies can be applied using namespaces

+See the [tagging documentation](../docs/tagging.md) for more details on this approach.

 ## Contributing Examples